 raloxifene (Oral route)Pronunciation

 Increased risk of deep vein thrombosis and pulmonary embolism have been reported.
-Avoid in women with active or past history of venous thromboembolism.
-Increased risk of death due to stroke occurred in a trial in postmenopausal women with documented coronary heart disease or at increased risk for major coronary events .
+Women with active or past history of venous thromboembolism should not take raloxifene hydrochloride.
+Increased risk of death due to stroke occurred in a trial in postmenopausal women with documented coronary heart disease or at increased risk for major coronary events.
+Consider risk-benefit balance in women at risk for stroke .

 Commonly used brand name(s)